-Current Young Rider members who are interested in grooming at NAJYRC should send an email outlining their horse management and grooming experience to Karla by April 1st, 2018.
+Current Young Rider members who are interested in grooming at NAJC should send an email outlining their horse management and grooming experience to Karla by April 1st, 2018.
 The letter should also include birth date and two reference contacts.
-The number of grooms that will attend NAJYRC depends on the number of riders attending an may change until the actual departure day.
-Age, experience, stamina, work ethic and sportsmanship are all criteria for being chosen to be a groom at NAJYRC.
+The number of grooms that will attend NAJC depends on the number of riders attending an may change until the actual departure day.
+Age, experience, stamina, work ethic and sportsmanship are all criteria for being chosen to be a groom at NAJC.
 As any past groom will testify, the days are long but the rewards are worth it.

 Requirements for consideration:

 - Complete all FEI qualification requirements for your level

 - Complete and submit all paperwork on time

 - Attend clinics and/or the YRAP Summer Camp to be observed by our Selection Team (detailed below)

 - Complete your required volunteer hours including hours at the Annual Area VII Young Riders Benefit Horse Trials

 - Raise the required amount of sponsorship money

 Forms that you may need for NAJYRC and Team Challenge: